cparsell/sidenotes/README.md

 ### Margin notes

 Un-numbered notes in the margin, for asides that don't need a reference number.
 In Editing mode a small marker shows where the note is anchored; it can also be configured to open as a popup instead.
-Editable in the margin like sidenotes.
+Click to edit.

 - **Markdown footnotes**: `[^mn-1]` or `[^mn-kitchen]`
 - **HTML**: `<span class="sidenote margin-note">`